 Selenium deficiency linked to increased risk of premature death

-Study reveals: Increased risk of cardiovascular death
+Study links selenium deficiency to increased risk of cardiovascular death

-But in many places across the United States, as well as several other regions around the globe, such as China and Russia, there is evidence that it is no longer safe to assume you will be able to get adequate selenium from the plants you fit into your diet.
+But in many places across the United States, as well as several other regions around the world, such as China and Russia, there is evidence that it is no longer safe to assume you will be able to get adequate selenium from the plants you fit into your diet.

 Subscribe